tjbenneche/rampup-curriculum/2015-05-14-js-template.md

 1. Any questions?
 2. Go around individually and answer questions, make note of recurring ones to go over with class to be efficient
+3. Popcorn questions for last week's class
-3. Show correct answer with class (work through pieces if small enough, probably not enough time as labs get more complex)
+4. Show correct answer with class (work through pieces if small enough, probably not enough time as labs get more complex)

 ## Discuss agenda/overall concepts